Home » Furniture Makeover » Antique Wardrobe Makeover

 Finish Painting the Antique Wardrobe

-Sadly, there are still some dents left from it's previous home.
-With more layers of paint it was lessened.
+Sadly, there are still some dents left from its previous home.
+With more layers of paint, it lessened.
+Sometimes you need to embrace an antique’s charm and history.

-To make the interior brighter, it was painted white.
-Notice the wheel dollies are not in use today.
-They were needed for another awkward heavy project.
-Using these furniture sliders allowed me to scoot the antique wardrobe on the driveway, down the sidewalk and into the house.
+To make the interior brighter, it was painted a white color.
+Please note that the wheel dollies are not in use today.
+They were needed for another awkward, heavy project.
+These furniture sliders allowed me to scoot the antique wardrobe on the driveway, down the sidewalk, and into the house.

-After years of moving furniture by myself, I've got it down pat.
+After years of moving furniture by myself, I’ve got it down pat.
 The legs have felt pads on them.
-So, as I scooted it to the porch, lifted it, replaced furniture movers, and scooted it more--into the kitchen.
-Then I was able to easily slide it on the hardwood floors with no damage.
-BUT, don't attempt this with the drawers in it.
+So, I scooted it to the porch, lifted it, replaced furniture movers, and scooted it more–into the kitchen.
+Then, I could easily slide it on the hardwood floors without damage.
+BUT don’t attempt this with the drawers in it.

 Little Girl’s Antique Dresser with Hanging Storage